 - Make a diagonal cross in the centre almost to the very edge of the dish and fold the pastry back to reveal the filling.
 Chill it all in the fridge again for 30 minutes.

 - Take out and brush the pastry all over with the egg.
-Bake at 190ºC (375°F) mark 5 for about 45 minutes or until the pastry is deep golden and the filling is cooked.
+Bake at 190ºC (375°F) gas Mark 5, for about 45 minutes or until the pastry is deep golden and the filling is cooked.

 † interestingly, there’s a Fitchett mentioned in connection with the eponymous town of Huntingdon, VA.
-Nothing to do with pigs or pies but still, one of those nuggets of useless information (in this case about Cherrystone oysters) that you’ll thank me for one day …
+Nothing to do with pigs or pies but still, one of those nuggets of useless information (in this case about Cherrystone oysters), that you’ll thank me for one day.
+You’re welcome …

 - Fort, Matthew.
 “Start fidgeting”.
 The Guardian, 17 November 2007